navyahegde16/minimal/index.md

 * Exposed to various Python 3.x related technologies and also implemented Management System Design using tkinter for GUI and cx_Oracle for Oracle Database CRUD Operations.
 ---

+## Personal Projects

+### 1. Student Management System
+#### GUI Application in Java with Hibernate
+##### Achievements/Tasks
+- Management System Design Project using Swings for GUI, Hibernate Framework for Oracle Database ORM, JFreeCharts for charts.

+### 2. Covid-19 status of India using Python
+#### Realtime API Project
+##### Achievements/Tasks
+- A script in python which tracks live Covid-19 cases from API in India along with the states.
+- A GUI Pie chart representation of total covid cases in India.

+### 3. Employee Management System
+#### GUI Application in Python
+##### Achievements/Tasks
+- Management System Design using tkinter for GUI and cx_Oracle for Oracle Database CRUD Operations.

+---

 ## Skills

 * **Programming Languages:** Python, Java, GoLang ,C